Yes, some individuals are born with both penile and vaginal structures due to rare intersex conditions.

 Can You Be Born With A Penis And Vagina?

-Yes, some individuals are born with both penile and vaginal structures due to rare intersex conditions like ovotesticular disorder of sex development (DSD).
-This occurs when ovarian and testicular tissues develop simultaneously, leading to mixed genital anatomy at birth.
+Yes, some individuals are born with both penile and vaginal structures due to rare intersex conditions such as ovotesticular disorder of sex development (DSD).
+This happens when ovarian and testicular tissues develop in the same individual, which can lead to mixed genital anatomy at birth.

 How Common Is Being Born With A Penis And Vagina?